 Action is taken by NPAC SMS personnel to initiate a modification to the serviceProvNPA-NXX-X object.

-NPAC SMS sends the M-SET request to itself to update the following attributes: serviceProvNPA-NXX-X-EffectiveTimeStamp serviceProvNPA-NXX-X-ModifiedTimeStamp
+NPAC SMS sends a local request to itself to update the following attributes: serviceProvNPA-NXX-X-EffectiveTimeStamp serviceProvNPA-NXX-X-ModifiedTimeStamp

-NPAC SMS responds indicating whether the modification was successful.
 The update request will fail if the effective timestamp is less than the NPA-NXX Live TimeStamp or if the current date is greater than or equal to the object’s current effective timestamp.

-At the same time as step 3, NPAC SMS sends the M-SET request to update the serviceProvNPA-NXX-X to all SOAs that support the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS and are receiving data for the NPA-NXX.

 Local SMS respond to the M-SET indicating whether the modification was successful.

+NPAC SMS sends the M-SET request to update the serviceProvNPA-NXX-X to all SOAs that support the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS and are receiving data for the NPA-NXX.

-SOA respond to the M-SET indicating whether the modification was successful.
+SOAs respond to the M-SET indicating whether the modification was successful.

 Service Provider NPA-NXX-X Deletion by NPAC SMS Prior to Number Pool Block Existence (previously NNP flow 1.3)